Jordychoo/premium-url-shortener-telegram-bot/README.md

 - `/init` only creates the required D1 table and index if they do not already exist
 - Running `/init` multiple times does not delete or duplicate data
-- ShortURL.at support is experimental and may become unreliable if their public website flow changes
+- `shorturlat`, `tinube`, and `yasosu` are experimental providers and may break if their website flow changes
-- v.gd and is.gd may reject some links based on their own validation or abuse rules
+- `is.gd` and `v.gd` may reject some links based on their own validation or abuse rules
+- `Tiny.cc` requires valid account credentials and API access
+- `spoo.me` requires a valid API key with the correct scope

 ## License